-What Can a Handyman Do in Denver City, Texas?
+What Can a Handyman Do Without a License in Denver City, Texas?

 Texas does not issue a general “contractor license” for handymen/general construction, but many specific trades (electrical, plumbing, HVAC, fire alarms, etc.) are state-licensed and cannot be performed legally without the proper license.
 In Denver City (Yoakum County), you typically need local authorization to operate (often a city business/occupation permit) and you still must pull building permits for regulated work even if you’re a “handyman.”
 Texas does not have a single statewide “handyman exemption” dollar threshold; the key limits are trade-scope laws (what work is reserved to licensed trades) and local permitting requirements.